 The established team of tax professionals spend 100% of their time dealing with HMRC disputes and tax investigations.

 Our aim is to provide unrivalled customer service with a dedication to representing the client.
 We are more then happy to work in association with practitioners or directly with individuals and businesses.

-Gilbert Tax offers specialist advice on practically any form of Inland Revenue/HMRC investigations and dispute.
+Gilbert Tax offers specialist advice on practically any form of HMRC investigation or dispute.

 We also work in association with a number of other tax professional to enable a full tax advisory service to be provided if required.

 If you have problems with a tax investigation or a dispute with HMRC then the chances are that Gilbert Tax can help you.

 Can't see the form?
 Email us at email@example.com or call us on 0800 734 3333

 Scott joined the Inland Revenue in 1985 and after two years of training moved into tax investigation work.
 In 1996 he joined Ernst & Young’s tax investigation team was promoted twice in his first four years.

 Six years after joining Ernst & Young’s he was appointed to lead the tax investigation team in the North of England.
 Scott left Ernst & Young in 2004 to start Gilbert Tax in association with Kim Rayfield.

 The ethos of Gilbert Tax has remained the same which is to ensure people get affordable top quality representation where they have difficulties with HMRC tax investigations or disputes.